gtbu/Typesetter-5.3-p8/README.md

  https://github.com/gtbu/
 2. Once you have located the file, navigate to the code view and click "Edit".
 For example, if you want to change the /include/common.php file, the "Edit" button would appear on this page: https://github.com/Typesetter/Typesetter/blob/master/include/common.php
 3. Now, edit the file as you like then click "Propose File Change"

+## Plugins and php8 ##
+  * Many plugins <a href="https://www.typesettercms.com/Plugins" target=_blank> from the forum</a> will not function with php8, because deprecations of php7 are errors in php8.
+The momentary solution is to open an issue in the forum, but before lokk at the plugin-site under support, whether there is already an updated version for download and then manual installation under /addons.